Why Boundaries Are a Good Thing

 Most of us are good people and enjoy making others happy.
-We like saying “yes” to what people ask of us and overall try to be people-pleasing.
+We like saying “yes” to what people ask of us and overall try to be pleasing.
 (After all, we’re human and want to be helpful and liked!)
 So, it can feel natural to drop what we’re doing, lose sleep, and turn our schedules upside down to accommodate others.

 The problem?
 Sometimes when we say “yes,” especially to the same people, again and again, we find ourselves doing things that don’t actually work for us, bending over backward, and ultimately feeling resentment, regret, and even taken advantage of.

 Sometimes, we give so much that our lives become imbalanced and we find ourselves feeling exhausted, falling short on our own goals, and even sick from burnout.